brain-networks/PSY-P457/README.md

 <code>load('../mat/Coactivation_matrix.mat')</code>

 Note here that the <code>../mat/</code> tells MATLAB to go navigate to one directory higher than <code>m</code> and then into the <code>mat</code> directory.
 It then specifies the exact file to load.
 In this case, it's one named <code>Coactivation_matrix.mat</code>.
 If you replaced <code>Coactivation_matrix.mat</code> with <code>mac95.mat</code> then you'd load a different <code>.mat</code> file.

+It is also critical that you specify the correct path to the file you're trying to load.
+For instance, if you wrote:

+<code>load('../directory_x/Coactivation_matrix.mat')</code>

+and <code>directory_x</code> doesn't exist, then the above command would return an error.